1. How to Motivate a Sales Team Without Money

 7. How to Motivate and Lead a Sales Team Without Money

-8. Motivational Quotes and Tips for How to Motivate a Sales Team Without Money
+8. Motivational Quotes and Tips on Ways to Motivate a Sales Team Without Money

 The video of a former soldier and Welsh athlete Steve Jones competing in the 10,000 meters in Brussels, 1983 went viral and is hugely popular with Sales Teams as it exemplifies the benefits of never giving up.

-Some salespeople may address some or all of the issues on their own, others, however, will need help with these.
+Some sales reps may address some or all of the issues on their own, others, however, will need help with these.
 It is worth remembering that the time and money spent by Leadership addressing these challenges is usually much less than the time or money spent recruiting a new salesperson.

 10. Recommended Reading